cast42/pydantic_ai_mlx/docs/index.md

-# Python Minimal Boilerplate
+# Pydantic AI MLX

-Welcome to the documentation for the minimal Python boilerplate project.
+Welcome to the documentation for the **Pydantic AI MLX** sample project.
+It demonstrates how to execute a local MLX model through Outlines, wire it into a Pydantic AI agent, and observe the run with Pydantic Logfire.

 ## Overview

-This template ships with:
+This project ships with:

 - Dependency management via [uv](https://docs.astral.sh/uv/)
 - Automation using [`just`](https://github.com/casey/just)
 - Quality gates powered by Ruff, Ty, and pytest
 - Structured logging delivered through [Pydantic Logfire](https://pydantic.dev/logfire)
+- A `src/main.py` entry point that orchestrates the MLX-backed agent

 ## Getting Started